 RAWI is excited to launch In Solidarity: RAWI Creative Writing Workshops.
 These will be a series of workshops held in different cities, serving Arab-and Muslim-American writers, writers of color, and writers from any marginalized communities.
-Our first workshops will be in San Francisco and in the DC area.
-Information is forthcoming.

 SAN FRANCISCO, CA: April 29, 2017